-OB/GYNs endorse over-the-counter birth control pillsNovember 21st, 2012 in Obstetrics & gynaecology /
+OB/GYNs endorse over-the-counter birth control pillsNovember 21, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Birth control pills are safe and should be sold over-the-counter without the need for a doctor's exam or prescription, the American College of Obstetricians and Gynecologists (ACOG) recommended Tuesday.